Svelto Methodology Framework

 Note: Multiple choice is the delivery format across levels.
 The distinguishing factor is cognitive demand — Awareness-level multiple choice tests passive recognition ("have you seen this rule?"), while Training-level multiple choice tests applied judgment ("given this situation, what is the correct action under policy?").
 Svelto scenarios are constructed to require the latter.

 Svelto does not operate at the Awareness level (passive information reception) nor at the Education level (theoretical interpretation).
 It operates explicitly within the Training level, requiring employees to apply policy knowledge to recognize and resolve realistic situations.
-This is the correct test instrument for the stated objective: verifying that employees can execute policy-driven decisions under operational conditions.
+The methodological objective is not to create a permanent employee grade.
+It is to surface where policy-grounded decision gaps appear in practice and to generate reviewable evidence for remediation and audit review.

 The difficulty stratification in §3.1 maps to the progression described in SP 800-16 §2.1: from basic "Security Awareness" (recognition) through "Security Basics and Literacy" (foundational application) to "Roles and Responsibilities Relative to IT Systems" (contextual judgment).